 The climax of the group’s original success, Down On the Upside was a super-sized album by Soundgarden, one which would have been a double album in decades earlier than this 1996 release.
-The fifth studio album by the band, the music here is more experimental than on previous releases as it features expanded instrumentation, more complex harmonies, layered guitar textures and ambitious song structures.
+This fifth studio album by the band features music which is much more experimental than on previous Soundgarden releases as it utilizes expanded instrumentation, more complex harmonies, layered guitar textures and ambitious compositional structures.

 In early 1994, Soundgarden released their breakthrough, Superunknown, which topped the pop album charts and remains the group’s most commercially successful album.
 During the subsequent touring, Cornell severely strained his vocal cords, which forced the group to take a break and ultimately slow the pace of touring.

 Work on Down On the Upside began in Seattle in the summer of 1995.
 Compositions were more individually written with front man Chris Cornell writing most of the lyrics.
 Some tensions reportedly arose between Cornell guitarist Kim Thayil during these recording sessions, which would be the last for the group for over a decade and a half.

 Down on the Upside by Soundgarden

 Produced by: Adam Kasper & Soundgarden

 Recorded: Studio Litho and Bad Animals Studio, Seattle, November 1995–February 1996